mtxpool/mtxpools/README.md

 Welcome...
 To the Real World! </br>

+High performance, reliable and secure Cardano pool, running on Enterprise grade hardware and internet connection, privately hosted.

-Your support is appreciated, let's grow together!</br>
+Your support is appreciated, let's help to keep Cardano growing and decentralized!</br>

 Website -- Work in Progress.</br>

 # Pools
-- Nebuchadnezzar - 1rst Singapore MTX stake pool
+- Nebuchadnezzar - First Singapore MTX stake pool, registered on 17/07/2021